Guatemala increases abortion penalty, bans same-sex marriage | Law-Order

 In September, Mexico's Supreme Court ruled that abortion was not a crime, that it was unconstitutional to punish abortion.
 And in January of last year, a law went into effect in Argentina allowing elective abortion up to the 14th week of pregnancy and beyond that in cases involving rape or risk to the woman's health.
 It was all the more significant because Pope Francis hails from Argentina.

-The Guatemala legislation also explicitly prohibited same-sex marriage — which was already effectively illegal — and banned schools from teaching anything that could “deviate (a child's) identity according to their birth gender.”
-Lawmaker Armando Castillo, an ally of Giammattei's administration, defended the legislation, saying that the only thing it does is protect “heterosexual people who have no interest in diversity.”
-But opposition lawmaker Lucrecia Hernández warned her colleagues that the “the law stigmatises people, discriminates and foments intolerance and hate speech and crimes.”
-(AP) AMS AMS
+The Guatemala legislation also explicitly prohibited same-sex marriage — which was already effectively illegal — and banned schools from teaching anything that could ''deviate (a child's) identity according to their birth gender.''
+Lawmaker Armando Castillo, an ally of Giammattei's administration, defended the legislation, saying that the only thing it does is protect ''heterosexual people who have no interest in diversity.''
+But opposition lawmaker Lucrecia Hernández warned her colleagues that the ''the law stigmatizes people, discriminates and foments intolerance and hate speech and crimes.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)